BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 [Java's regular expression documentation](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/regex/Pattern.html#sum)

+## Pickup: `pickup`

+To complete this objective you need to pickup specified amount of items.
+The first argument must be the internal name of items defined in `items.yml`.
+You can optionally add `amount:` argument to specify how many of these items the player needs to pickup.
+You can also add 'notify' keyword if you want to display to players the amount of items left to pickup.
+!!! example
+    ```YAML
+    pickup emerald amount:3 events:reward notify
+    ```

 ## Mob Kill: `mobkill`

 The player must kill specified amount of mobs You must specify mob type first and then amount.
 You can find possible mob types here: [mob types](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html).
 Additionally you can specify names for mobs with `name:Uber_Zombie`, so only killing properly named mobs counts.
 All `_` are replaced with spaces, so in this example you would have to kill 5 zombies with "Uber Zombie" above their heads.
 You can also specify `notify` keyword to display messages to the player each time he kills a mob, optionally with the notification interval after colon.
 If you want to accept only mobs marked with `spawn` event, use `marked:` argument followed by the keyword used in that event.